OHI-Science/ohi-global/README.md

 * **Pressure: Acid** Jamie is getting these spatial data together.
 I have a question about whether there are biological data we could use to scale the data, but since we are using difference data Jamie has pointed out that this might be difficult.

 * **Pressure: UV** New data is [available](http://disc.sci.gsfc.nasa.gov/data-holdings/PIP/erythemal_uv_irradiance.shtml).
 Jamie and I figured out how this was calculated in the past.
-We need to determine whether we want to use the anomolies or change in anomolies for pressures (see this [issue](https://github.com/OHI-Science/issues/issues/377).
+We need to determine whether we want to use the anomolies or change in anomolies for pressures (see this [issue](https://github.com/OHI-Science/issues/issues/377)).

 * **Pressure: SLR** Jamie has been working on these data.
-We have been discussing how to rescale these data (see this [issue](https://github.com/OHI-Science/issues/issues/374)), and I think the final decision is to use the 99.99th quantile.
+We have been discussing how to rescale these data (see this [issue](https://github.com/OHI-Science/issues/issues/374)).
+The final decision is to use the 99.99th quantile.
 Also, this is a layer that will be updated for this year, but the data are aggregated across years so there will be no multi-year data.
 Jamie explored using a different SLR dataset, but this didn't go anywhere:

 > I recently received this response from the lead author on the paper, and attached is the data sent to me.
 It seems that their spatialized estimates of historical sea level rise are currently being developed for publication.
 I've followed up asking if they have any of it ready to share.
 I'm not sure we can do much with the data provided here except compare these global mean sea level estimates with the dataset we use, but we won't get at any spatial differences...